17th April, 326

 On a Sunday morning, Donnan and fifty-three other monks on the Hebrides Island of Eigg are massacred at the command of a Pictish queen.

-William Law is suspended from his pulpit for non-conformist views.
-He will become famed as the author of a Serious Call to a Devout and Holy Life, but his book Power of the Spirit will be more evangelical.
+On this day in Christian History, William Law was suspended from his pulpit for non-conformist views.
+He became famed as the author of a Serious Call to a Devout and Holy Life, but his book Power of the Spirit was more evangelical.

 April 17, 1725